 By default, you'll be shown a list of your previously uploaded files.
-If you'd like to upload a new media file, click on the Upload Files link at the top of the pop-up window.
+If you'd like to upload a new media file, click on the Upload Files link at the top of the pop-up window or simply drag 'n drop your new images into the pop-up window.